DarknessoPirate/Slimebound/README.md

 ## How to use
 1. Clone this repository
 2. Open the project in Unity.
-3. Install missing packages - [Midgard Skybox](https://assetstore.unity.com/packages/2d/textures-materials/sky/midgard-skybox-273733?srsltid=AfmBOoqP3S140YyvE5kD8pIu3dOXUw68yvHKqdWrM8dp6tjdJhRuc4y8) & [FREE Skybox Extended Shader](https://assetstore.unity.com/packages/vfx/shaders/free-skybox-extended-shader-107400?srsltid=AfmBOopqa3qULnMYJAMo5BwzXAv2pAsBaOWTrvb94sIOsdTvnfDarZYf) from Unity Asset Store
+3. Install missing packages or choose your own skybox In media we have used either [Midgard Skybox](https://assetstore.unity.com/packages/2d/textures-materials/sky/midgard-skybox-273733?srsltid=AfmBOoqP3S140YyvE5kD8pIu3dOXUw68yvHKqdWrM8dp6tjdJhRuc4y8) or [FREE Skybox Extended Shader](https://assetstore.unity.com/packages/vfx/shaders/free-skybox-extended-shader-107400?srsltid=AfmBOopqa3qULnMYJAMo5BwzXAv2pAsBaOWTrvb94sIOsdTvnfDarZYf) from Unity Asset Store for Skybox

 ---
 ## How to play